All photos by Marco Sanchez from UCSF Documents and Media

 Rapid Fire Session

-Rapid-fire presentations focused on research from trainees and junior faculty, presenting on research in progress or completed research.
+Rapid-fire presentations focused on research from trainees and junior faculty.
 In total, we learned from 5 rapid-fire presentations.
 The full list of presenters can be found here.

 Closing Remarks